U.S. top court rules for timber industry over road runoff

-WASHINGTON (Reuters) - The U.S. Supreme Court on Wednesday endorsed the U.S. Environmental Protection Agency’s long-standing decision not to require Clean Water Act permits for stormwater that runs off logging roads.
+WASHINGTON, March 20 (Reuters) - The U.S. Supreme Court on Wednesday endorsed the U.S. Environmental Protection Agency’s long-standing decision not to require Clean Water Act permitting for stormwater that runs off logging roads.

 The nine-member court ruled on a 7-1 vote, with Justice Stephen Breyer recused, that the EPA’s conclusion was a reasonable interpretation of the law.

-The case arose when the environmental group, the Northwest Environmental Defense Center, challenged EPA’s interpretation of the law as it applied to two roads in the Tillamook State Forest in Oregon by suing logging road operators in federal court.
+The case arose when the environmental group, the Northwest Environmental Defense Center, challenged EPA’s interpretation of the law in federal court.

 In Wednesday’s opinion, Justice Anthony Kennedy, writing for the majority, said that it was reasonable for EPA to conclude that runoff from logging roads did not fit within the definition in the Clean Water Act and associated regulations of the term “industrial activity.”